Should you stare a cat in the eyes?

 Video answer: Cat Eye Discharge - What is it and when should you see a vet!

-Is it bad to stare at a cat with big eyes?While itâs tempting to stare into your catâs bulbous eyes, experts warn this could be interpreted as a sign of aggression.
+While it’s tempting to stare into your cat’s bulbous eyes, experts warn this could be interpreted as a sign of aggression.
 Instead, try and give your cat a slow blink every once in a while and see if he or she returns it.

 Why do cats stare without blinking?